Immigration Waivers I-601, I-601A, and I-212: Complete Guide to Inadmissibility Waivers in the U.S. (2025–2026)

 Processing Time (2025–2026)

-- USCIS backlog reduction efforts: USCIS continues to address delays through the HART Service Center, which was created to centralize and streamline the adjudication of humanitarian and family-based waivers, including Form I-601A.
+• USCIS backlog reduction efforts: USCIS continues to address processing delays through the HART Service Center, which was created to centralize and streamline the adjudication of humanitarian and family-based waivers, including Form I-601A.

-- Important policy update: While USCIS previously announced new parole in place initiatives for spouses of U.S. citizens, these policies are currently not a reliable alternative to the I-601A waiver due to ongoing legal challenges and suspension of implementation.
-As a result, Form I-601A remains the primary and most established option for resolving unlawful presence in family-based cases as of 2025–2026.
+• Important policy update: While USCIS previously announced new parole-in-place initiatives for spouses of U.S. citizens, these policies are currently not considered a reliable alternative to the I-601A waiver due to ongoing legal challenges and suspension of implementation.
+As of 2025–2026, Form I-601A remains the most established option for resolving unlawful presence in many family-based immigration cases.

 Form I-212 – Permission to Reapply After Deportation